Elisabeth of Schönau

 Elisabeth of Schönau (c.
 1129 – 18 June 1164) was a German Benedictine visionary.
 (Note: When her writings were published, the title of "Saint" was added to her name.
-She was never canonized, but in 1584 her name was entered in the Roman Martyrology and has remained there.
+She was never canonised, but in 1584 her name was entered in the Roman Martyrology and has remained there.
 Her feast day is 18 June.)
 She was an abbess at the Schönau Abbey in the Duchy of Nassau, and reportedly experienced numerous religious visions, for which she became widely sought after by many powerful men as far away as France and England.